Individuals interested in applying to the Crouse Hospital College of Nursing must:

 - American College Test (ACT): composite score

-Science courses (Anatomy & Physiology I, Anatomy & Physiology II, Microbiology, Nutrition and Pharmacology) intended for transfer credit must have been completed within the last 5 years with a minimum grade of "C."
+Science courses (Anatomy & Physiology I, Anatomy & Physiology II, Microbiology) intended for transfer credit must have been completed within the last 5 years with a minimum grade of "C."

 Please note: Incomplete applications and those not meeting admission requirements will not be considered for admission.
 Application materials become the property of Crouse Hospital School of Nursing and will not be returned.